tiberiuzuld/angular-gridster2/README.md

   disablePushOnResize: false, // disable push on resize
   pushDirections: {north: true, east: true, south: true, west: true}, // control the directions items are pushed
   pushResizeItems: false, // on resize of item will shrink adjacent items
-  displayGrid: 'onDrag&Resize', // display background grid of rows and columns
+  displayGrid: 'onDrag&Resize', // display background grid of rows and columns.
+Options: 'always' | 'onDrag&Resize' | 'none'
-  disableWindowResize: false // disable the window on resize listener.
+  disableWindowResize: false, // disable the window on resize listener.
 This will stop grid to recalculate on window resize.
-};
+  disableWarnings: false, // disable console log warnings about misplacement of grid items
+  scrollToNewItems: false, // scroll to new items placed in a scrollable view };
 ```